 Sundeck is a proprietary term used by Sea Ray to differentiate its deckboats from its sportboats.
 So that begs the question, what is a deckboat?
 Simply put, it’s a boat that has more interior space, and is therefore more family friendly.
 It was intended at first to compete with pontoon boats and be a platform for swimming, tubing, and beaching.

-The Bow.
 The quick spotters-guide method for picking out a deckboat from the sea of sportboats is to look at the bow.
 With a sportboat, the bow will usually come to a pronounced “V” with seating typically converging at the forward point.
 A deckboat, on the other hand, will carry the boats beam farther forward meeting at a more rounded bow.
 The bow seats will then be much more parallel, and most builders will even add another seat at the front of the bow, typically with a step under the cushion and a cooler or storage under the step.
 A flat surface at the foredeck is then added making a launching spot for hitting the beach, or diving off the bow.
 Most will add a 4-step bow re-boarding ladder that reaches the beach and that will store in the forward anchor locker.

 As we move back, the consoles also play an important part in the deckboat scenario.
 They will usually be placed a bit farther aft than in a sportboat, and this creates more room in the bow along with more evenly proportioned seating arrangements, although this seating area ratio will be less pronounced as the size increases.
 The beam is also carried well forward.

 When deck boats were first introduced over 20 years ago they tended to be low-freeboard, blunt-bow vessels made for protected water.
 They were often wet, Spartan, pounded because of their rather full sections forward, and relatively cheap compared other sportboats the same size.
 Over time, the breed evolved and improved.
 The Sea Ray 300 Sundeck is one of the largest and most sophisticated deckboat on the market.
 She is state-of-the-art as far as deckboats go these days.

 As big deckboats go this one is among the biggest.
 That narrows down the field of competition.

 A cabin suitable for one -- or a couple of small children -- is included in the design.
 This space is under the helm console and starboard bow seating.
 It is a small compartment but it keeps the forward half of the boat usable -- unlike a conventional cuddy that can only be used for sleeping or storage.

 Booth seating in the cockpit certainly sets this boat apart from the crowd.
 Sea Ray went with additional fore-and-aft bench seating to the starboard side, just behind the wet bar.
 The seatback on the companion seat moves forward to create a lounger facing aft.

 Few boats in class have a dinette table for four people.
 In fact, not many pontoon boats have one.
 This seat also can drop down converting the area into a large sun pad.

 Everyone likes sitting on a transom seat and watching the sunset, or watching their kids swim off the stern.

 The boat comes standard with a stainless sink, faucet, cutting board and trash container.
 An optional propane grill and 12V refrigerator can be added turning this console into a mini-galley, one of the few on the market in this size boat.

 We would have expected Sea Ray to start with the 260-hp 5.0 MPI as standard in order to keep the entry price down, knowing full well that no one would ever go with the standard power.
 Instead, it went straight to the 300-hp 350 MAG, and it actually has the stones to get the job done on this size boat.
 This rig includes the Bravo III dual counter-rotating prop lower unit and Merc’s DTS -- two important amenities that should not be overlooked.

+Along with having plenty of room, the 300 Sundeck is uniquely laid out for ensuring that everyone is relaxed while onboard.
+We say unique because often we see seating that converts to lounges, and while that’s certainly present here, there is also a dedicated lounger to port that will allow for relaxing, even with a crowd onboard.
 A standard cockpit table is on a swivel mount and even when no one is eating it’s easy to see the value of having a table always at the ready.
 Any restaurant or bar owner will tell the same story.
 Whether it’s a place to rest the arms, or a drink, a table is a staple of entertaining.

 The portside companion seat is convertible, but rather than have a flip-back seatback and call it a day, Sea Ray went one better and made the seat back slide the length of the seat to offer many more seating options beyond the usual.
 Now we have forward or aft facing, as well as the multi-positioned lounger.

 At the bow, lengthy loungers offer folding armrests and plenty of storage under hinged seat cushions.
 All the way aft, integrated aft-facing transom seating allows another venue for relaxing while at anchor, adrift or beached, and certainly makes an ideal location for watching the action while swimmers are in the water.

 Sea Ray went with a clever use of space inside the helm console.
 Entered through the same door that would normally access console storage, there is instead room for two young children to get out of the sun and take a nap -- or one adult.
 Can it handle two adults?
 That is a good question and the answer depends on how well-acquainted they are… This compartment (we hesitate to call it a cabin) features has a portlight for air and cushions.
 Pull out the filler cushion and an adult can sit up in it.
 More likely it will be used by an adult for mid-day naps or by kids who love to play in spaces like this one.